-What does Person Directed Services mean to you?
+What does Participant-Directed Services (PDS) mean to you?

 Share your personal experience about directing your own services, both challenging and successful.